samattwood9/MinimalCIStarter/README.md

 After waiting a couple of minutes, refresh the page.
 You should then notice that orange circle has changed to a green tick, like this:

 ![Image showing a green tick icon next to a commit message](images/Screenshot_15-11-2024_10244_github.com.jpeg)

+🧠 **Explanation (why are we doing this):** In this crucial step we have defined a workflow that will run as a part of our CI pipeline.
+In the workflow we make use of some existing actions to checkout the code and set-up the relevant JDK (i.e., `uses: actions/checkout@v2` and `uses: actions/setup-java@v2`) before running our tests with `run: mvn test`.

 ## Step 4